 Of those townships, how many share names with surnames of Presidents of the United States?
 Of current Richland County townships, 5 share names with surnames of US Presidents – Jackson, Jefferson, Madison, Monroe, and Washington

 How many incorporated cities (not villages) lie wholly or partly within Richland County?
 There are 4 cities that have corporation limits that lie wholly or partly within Richland County – Mansfield, Ontario, Shelby, and Galion

 How many counties in Ohio have a point with higher elevation than the highest point in Richland County?
-Only 1 Ohio county has a location with a higher elevation than any place in Richland County.
+Only 1 Ohio county has a location that has a higher elevation than the highest place in Richland County.

 Where is that highest point in Richland County?
 Just off Lexington-Ontario Road at Apple Hill Orchards in Springfield Township

 Which of these represents the total land area in Richland County?